Parties in the RDA Registry

 Do I need to create a Party record?

 Linking parties to collections, activities and service aids discovery, provides context and gives recognition to people and organisations associated with collections.
 However, consider whether you need to create a RegistryObject for parties (i.e. a party record).
-Research Data Australia treats parties linked via RelatedObject or RelatedInfo in the same way (the indexing and display of names are equivalent).
-The simplest (and most sustainable) way to link parties to collections, activities and services is by using RelatedInfo with a globally unique persistent identifier.
+Research Data Australia treats parties linked via RelatedObject or RelatedInfo in almost exactly the same way: the indexing and display of names are equivalent; however, an advantage of using RelatedObject is that reverse links are generated from the Party Object, allowing all collections related to that Party to be displayed when a Party name is clicked on (this functionality will hopefully be available with RelatedInfo links in a future release).
+The advantage of using RelatedInfo is that it is the simplest (and most sustainable) way to link parties to collections, activities and services with a globally unique persistent identifier.
 Whichever option is chosen, contributors are strongly encouraged to provide a globally unique identifier such as an ORCID or NLA Party identifier in their records.
 Identifiers support a linked data approach that enables relationships between resources to be identified and displayed in Research Data Australia regardless of the source of the record.

 You do not need to create a party record if: